Linear Resistivity from Spatially Random Interactions and the Uniqueness of Yukawa Coupling: Conductivity

 At the next order, the polarisation receives corrections from the fermionic self-energy, shown in Fig.~\ref{fig:jjse}.
 For convenience, we write the self-energy in the form

 The corresponding correction to the polarisation tensor is

 at low frequencies. \\

-The vertex corrections—specifically, the Maki-Thompson (MT) diagram (Fig.\ref{fig:mt}) and the Aslamazov-Larkin (AL) diagrams (Fig.\ref{fig:al1}), vanish in our model.
-This cancellation arises because the disorder average enforces spatial locality, effectively decoupling all momenta in the internal propagators via a delta function in position space \cite{Patel2023}.
+The vertex corrections, the Maki-Thompson (MT) diagram (Fig.\ref{fig:mt}) and the Aslamazov-Larkin (AL) diagrams (Fig.\ref{fig:al1}), vanish in our model.
+The disorder average enforces spatial locality, effectively decoupling all momenta in the internal propagators via a delta function in position space \cite{Patel2023}.
 Take the MT diagram as an example: after disorder averaging, it yields

 where the integrand is odd under both $\bk\to -\bk$ and $\bk'\to -\bk'$, and thus integrates to zero.
 The same argument applies to the AL diagrams.
 As a result, all vertex corrections vanish in these SYK-rised models.\\